Convergence analysis of GMRES applied to Helmholtz problems near resonances: Numerical experiments: scattering problem with quasi-resonances

 To model the unbounded domain, we truncate the computational domain to a square region $\Omega_\mathrm{dom} = {(-L, L)}^2 \setminus \mathcal{O}$ and surround it with perfectly matched layers (PMLs) of thickness $L_\mathrm{pml}$, denoted $\Omega_\mathrm{pml}$~\cite{BermudezHervellaNietoEtAl2004EBP,BermudezHervellaNietoEtAl2007OPM}.
 The PMLs absorb outgoing waves and eliminate reflections from the artificial boundary, on which a homogeneous Dirichlet condition is imposed.
 The PML formulation introduces complex coordinate stretchings:

 with absorption profiles:

 The scattered field $u$ then satisfies:

-The obstacle $\mathcal{O}$ is an open rectangular cavity of length $L_\mathcal{O}$ and opening width $l_\mathcal{O}$ (see \cref{fig:scatteringPML}).
-In contrast to closed domains, this setup does not admit true resonance modes but supports \emph{quasimodes}, i.e., modes that approximately satisfy the homogeneous equation and are spatially localized.
+The obstacle $\mathcal{O}$ is an open rectangular cavity of length $L_\mathcal{O}$ and opening width $l_\mathcal{O}$ (see \Cref{fig:scatteringPML}).
+In contrast to closed domains, this setup does not admit true resonance modes but supports \emph{quasi-modes}, i.e., modes that approximately satisfy the homogeneous equation and are spatially localized.
+This configuration is a case of a weak-trapping (and, more specifically, parabolic)~\cite{ChandlerWildeSpenceEtAl2020HFB}.
+The decay of \(\epsilon(k_j)\) in~\Cref{def:quasimodes} is therefore polynomial.

-In the Dirichlet case, quasimodes are known to accumulate near wavenumbers $\pi n / l_\mathcal{O}$ for $n \in \mathbb{N}$~\cite[Theorem 5.1]{ChandlerWildeGrahamEtAl2009CNE}.
-However, numerical simulations indicate the presence of additional quasimodes at other wavenumbers.
+In the Dirichlet case, quasi-modes are known to accumulate near wavenumbers $\pi n / l_\mathcal{O}$ for $n \in \mathbb{N}$~\cite[Theorem 5.1]{ChandlerWildeGrahamEtAl2009CNE}.
+However, numerical simulations indicate the presence of additional quasi-modes at other wavenumbers.
 These are often close to the resonance frequencies of a closed rectangular cavity with the same dimensions.
 In that case, the Dirichlet resonance wavenumbers are given by